jadengong/jadengong/README.md

 # About Me :100:

 🚀 I am currently a third year undergraduate studying Computer Science at SDSU!<br>
-🐧 Passionate about Linux, software engineering, IT, and networking!
+🐧 Passionate about systems engineering, software engineering, IT, and operating systems!